Mohsen Goudarzi

-Mohsen Goudarzi Taghanaki is an Iranian Quranic studies scholar and assistant professor of Islamic studies at Harvard Divinity School.
+Mohsen Goudarzi Taghanaki is an Iranian Quranic studies scholar and associate professor of Islamic studies at Harvard Divinity School.

-He investigates the Qur’an and early Islamic history through multiple analytical lenses, such as literary, linguistic, comparative, and historical methods.
+He investigates the Quran and early Islamic history through multiple analytical lenses, such as literary, linguistic, comparative, and historical methods.
 He is especially focused on understanding how the Qur'an reveals the religious developments of Late Antiquity and the early Islamic period.

 Biography

 Early life and education

 Goudarzi grew up in Tehran, Iran.
 Following high school, he earned both undergraduate and graduate degrees in computer engineering.
 Subsequently, he pursued a master's degree in religious studies at Stanford University, driven by a longstanding interest in the humanities and religious history.
 Goudarzi received his PhD from Harvard University in 2018.

 Career

 Mohsen Goudarzi became a faculty member at Harvard Divinity School in July 2021.
 Before that, he was an assistant professor in the Department of Classical and Near Eastern Studies at the University of Minnesota, starting in 2018.